viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 if (p) use(*p);
 ```

 This pattern is used for all sort of pointers (smart or raw) and `optional`; it clearly indicates the fact that the value may be missing and that we return a reference rather than a value.
-The indirection operator has risen some objections because it may incorrectly imply that `expected` and `optional` are a (possibly smart) pointer, and thus provides shallow copy and comparison semantics.
+The indirection operator has risen some objections because it may incorrectly imply `expected` and `optional` are a (possibly smart) pointer, and thus provides shallow copy and comparison semantics.
 All library components so far use indirection operator to return an object that is not part of the pointer’s/iterator’s value.
 In contrast, `expected` as well as `optional` indirects to the part of its own state.
 We do not consider it a problem in the design; it is more like an unprecedented usage of indirection operator.
 We believe that the cost of potential confusion is overweighted by the benefit of an intuitive interface for accessing the contained value.

 We do not think that providing an implicit conversion to `T` would be a good choice.
 First, it would require different way of checking for the empty state; and second, such implicit conversion is not perfect and still requires other means of accessing the contained value if we want to call a member function on it.